e-erfani/SEA_STARR/README.md

-# Pre- and Post-processing for the LES modeling of the SEA STARR project
+# Pre- and Post-processing for the UW-SAM LES modeling of an intercomparison project called SEA STARR (Southeastern Atlantic Stratocumulus Transitions with Aerosol-Rain-Radiation interactions)

 ### Descriptions:
 SEAS TARR is a collaborative numerical modeling work to study aerosol-cloud interaction over South-East Atlantic.
 Multiple international academic groups are involved.
 Each group conducted various Large Eddy Simulation (LES) experiments using their own model.
 At UW, SAM-UW was used.
 Only the pre- and post-processing of UW LES modeling outputs is documented here.